 The lake is an integral part of the history of Tamblingan.
 It is said that plague almost killed the ancient civilization of Tamblingan village but the remaining people were healed by the water from the lake.
 From then on, the lake is considered a sacred place by the locals.
 They left the village and moved to the surrounding areas to help protect the sanctity of the lake.
 They also built temples in the area to honor the gods.

-Tamblingan lake is now a government protected area which helps conserve the nature and the culture of the village.
+Tamblingan lake is one of the most culturally significant places in Bali and, thanks to its status as a government protected area, the village and nature are conserved.
 The lake is also popular among local wedding photographers.

 Head to Mundok village for the stunning view of the ancient temples by the lake.
 This part of the Tamblingan is the major draw for photographers.
 The romantic ambiance makes it conducive for a pre-wedding pictorial.
 The surrounding forest is also a favorite subject of wildlife photographers due to its rich flora and fauna.